IBM/watson-online-store/README.md

 ### 5. Configure Watson Discovery

-Launch the **Watson Discovery** tool.
-The first time you do this, you will see "Before working with private data, we will need to set up your storage".
-Click `Continue` and wait for the storage to be set up.
+Launch the **Watson Discovery** tool. wait for the storage to be set up.
-Create a **new data collection** and give the data collection a unique name.
+Create a **new data collection** by clicking `Upload your own data` Discovery will setup your storage.
+(You may be invited to upgrade for production quality, but you will be able to use this code pattern with the free trial version).

 <p align="center">
   <img width="400" height="300" src="doc/source/images/name_discovery.png">